** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 RECALCULATE_PRIVILEGES(Record)

-CREATE_LINK() - Function is used in calculation of the link type field to generate a new link.
+CREATE_LINK() - This function is used in the calculation of the link type field to generate a new link.

 CREATE_LINK('https://www.alchemy.cloud/alchemy-knowledge-center/home', 'Alchemy Knowledge Center')